 Enter the PXED

 Why the XT30?
 Simple, because it's an inexpensive yet capable power connector.
-So the PXED, plugs into the XT30 on the battery pack (rated at 30A) and presto, you get two more Dupont connectors to use as you please.
-Again, remember, each Dupont is rated at 3.5A continuous, or 5A intermittent (and servos are intermittent loads).
+So the PXED, plugs into the XT30 on the battery pack (rated at 30A) and presto, you get two more DuPont connectors to use as you please.
+Again, remember, each DuPont is rated at 3.5A continuous, or 5A intermittent (and servos are intermittent loads).

 - A reliable way of extracting power from a battery without sacrificing mechanical compatibility

 So just how much current will a battery give you?
+The above 2500mAh pack rated at 10C?
 Easy math, 10C x 2.5Ah = 25A continuous.
 That's a lot.
-Bigger battery, say 5000mAh?
-Same math but now it's 10C x 5.0Ah = 50A continuous, and there aren't enough servos to make the pack voltage sag, believe me!

 - Delivering a whopping 50A if the model needs it, this is enough current without a box system

 So using the PXED adapter to give you 2 more power leads to an ordinary receiver (4 total), with each rated at 3.5A continuous, or 5A intermittent means the receiver can draw up to 14A of continuous current without heat build up.
 However, please note, in the real world, two leads to the receiver is plenty.
-Thing is, the fellow asking the question is asking about 3m (118") model.
+Thing is, the fellow asking the question is asking about a 3m (118") model.

 Switches